chkuendig/hass-hp_ilo-beta/README.md

 - Switches for Power on/Off
 - Fan entities for fans
 There's already a few PRs to improve on this:  https://github.com/home-assistant/core/pull/65900,  https://github.com/home-assistant/core/pull/32209

+# Caching
+*Status: Planned 🔜 *
+Startup and refresh is currently not optimized, slowing this integration down quite a bit.

 # Tests
 **Status: Planned 🔜 **